dappmesh/dappmesh/CONTRIBUTING.md

 ## License

-By contributing to DataDiver, you agree that your contributions will be licensed under its [Apache License Version 2.0](./LICENSE).
+By contributing to DataDiver, you agree that your contributions will be licensed under its [Business Source License 1.1](./LICENSE).

 ## Acknowledgments